gdsrwave/juggernaut-freeplay/about.md

 * Ability to save your random seed and options in short codes, to be imported at any time

 *At the moment, JFP isn't fully compatible with certain Mega Hack in-level features like Status and Keybinds.
 If you want to use a restart key, we recommend the "Custom Keybinds" mod.*

+If you have any questions, feel free to tag or message @shiestykahuna on Twitter.
+Thank you!